henrikedin/mongo/src/mongo/logv2/README.md

 The message string contains a human readable description of the log event.

-Replacement fields are placed in the format string with curly braces `{}`.
-Everything not surrounded with curly braces is part of the message text.
-Curly brace characters can be output by escaping them using double braces: `{{` or `}}`.

 Attributes are created with the `_attr` user-defined literal.
 The intermediate object that gets instantiated provides the assignment operator `=` for assigning a value to the attribute.

-It is allowed to have more attributes than replacement fields in a log statement.
-However, having fewer attributes than replacement fields is not allowed.

 As shown above there is also an API taking both a format string and a message string.
+The format string is used to create a human readable string using [libfmt](https://fmt.dev) by inserting attribute values into replacement fields.
+See [libfmt format syntax](https://fmt.dev/6.1.1/syntax.html#formatspec) for details.
 This is an API to help with the transition from text output to JSON output.
 JSON logs have no need for embedded replacement fields in the description, if written in a short and descriptive manner providing context for the attribute names.
 But a format string may still be needed to provide good JSON to human readable text conversion.
 See the JSON output format and style guide below for more information.

 Both the format string and the message string must be compile time constants.
 This is to avoid dynamic attribute names in the log output and to be able to add compile time verification of log statements in the future.
 If the string needs to be shared with anything else (like constructing a Status object) you can use this pattern: